How To Execute Mawashigeri Correctly

 For basic training of Mawashigeri, bend the ankle and bend the toes upwards.
 Experiment using a streched ankle when doing Maegeri or a slightly bend ankle when doing Sunegeri.

-If you analyse Mawashigeri, you can see that it consists of various different elements, which have to work smoothly in synchronism.
+If you analyse Mawashigeri, you can see that it consists of various different elements, which have to work smoothly.
+In sync.
 So what do you do, when you struggle with a specific element of the kick?

-It's extremely beneficial to isolate movement, so you can focus on that without any kind of distraction.
+It's extremely good to isolate movement, so you can focus on that without any kind of distraction.
 Distraction means other elements that require your attention like balance, twisting, foot pivoting... etcetera.

 The extension of the leg for example, is obviously one of the elements.